MikaBob/parking-system/README.md

     - Cache "GET fee" request but required invalidation upon new fees
     - API versioning
     - Proper violation have extra info like tire position, more info about car (color, model, ...), article of law of violation, points for driving license, etc..
+    - Add SSL
+        - private certificate
+        - modify apache & php container
+        - force use of HTTPS with redirection
+    - Docker container custom images with pre-build libraries
+    - Pipeline for build, test and deploy to Github pages